digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 Create the Cash Instrument
 ==========================

-In order to credit Alice’s account with some cash, we first need to introduce a cash ``Instrument`` in our model.
+In order to credit Alice’s account with some cash, we first introduce a cash ``Instrument`` in our model.

 .. literalinclude:: ../../../code-samples/getting-started/daml/Scripts/Transfer.daml
   :language: daml